 I use fairly sophisticated instrumentation to identify ground issues and other power line faults.
 The main 2 tools are an Ideal SureTest for quick identification of common issues and a Fluke VR1710 line event recorder for more intensive diagnostics.
-Many of these faults, when presented to the affected electricians and utilities engineers, were foreign to them and reasonable solution could immediately be implemented.
-I can tell you these odd problems are so vague that collaboration between the participating entities was difficult and resolution was sometimes taxing to all.
+Many of these faults, when presented to the affected electricians and utility engineers, were foreign to them and reasonable solutions could immediately be implemented.
+I can tell you these odd problems are so vague that collaboration between the participating entities was difficult and a resolution was sometimes taxing to all.

 The best way to handle this is to verify that your power distribution systems meet or exceed the current NEC, state, and local codes and that your outlets are 3 prong outlets.
 Then make sure your laser engraver wiring and terminations are adequate.
 There is a great article on how to do this HERE.
 Once you have that verified there is no real need for additional grounds.
 If you still have power quality problems the test equipment mentioned above will help diagnose the issues so you can mediate the anomalies.